dbos-inc/dbos-demo-apps/greeting-emails/README.md

-# DBOS guide: sending greeting emails.
+# DBOS Hello

-This is a tutorial app describe in the [DBOS docs](https://docs.dbos.dev/category/quickstart-programming).
+This is a [DBOS app](https://docs.dbos.dev/) bootstrapped with `dbos init`.

-It was created by replacing the `src/operations.ts` file bootstrapped with `npx @dbos-inc/dbos-sdk init`.

-## Setup
+## Getting Started

-Start the database.
+First, start the database.
+DBOS workflow works with any Postgres database, but to make things easier, we've provided a nifty script that starts Postgres locally in a Docker container and creates a database:

 ```bash
 export PGPASSWORD=dbos
 ./start_postgres_docker.sh
 ```

+Then, create some database tables.
+In this quickstart, we use [knex.js](https://knexjs.org/) to manage database migrations.
 Run our provided migration to create a database table:

 ```bash